 We only admit for the Fall semester.
 To ensure consideration for financial support in the form of competitive scholarships and assistantships, the deadline is December 15.
 The final deadline for submitting an application is January 5th for admission in the Fall semester.
 Applications for Spring admission are not accepted.

-Students must possess a baccalaureate degree in a field related to their intended course of study.
-Example majors include, but are not limited to, arts-related fields such as fine art, design, and architecture; technical fields such as computer science, mathematics and engineering; or a variety of other fields with a strong visual emphasis.
+Students must possess a baccalaureate degree in a related field.
+Example majors include but are not limited to arts-related fields such as fine art, design, and architecture; technical fields such as computer science, mathematics, and engineering; or a variety of other fields with a strong visual emphasis.

 A brief Autobiographical Statement of Intent detailing the development of the candidate’s interest in electronic visualization, stating which graduate program – MS or MFA – and outlining the candidate’s goals for graduate study.

 The resume is of academic and/or professional experience.
 The resume should also include the URL link to your portfolio website.

 Three recommendation letters should be request from three individuals who are familiar with your academic achievement and potential.
 The individuals providing these letters should send them electronically as PDFs to: email@example.com

 Candidates should be able to demonstrate the following within their portfolio:

 Ability to use color and visualize three-dimensional form and space.

 Proficiency in different forms of mediums such as drawing, painting, photography, sculpture, architecture, modeling, or work in time-based arts.